Kathie Lee Gifford Opens Up About Her Love Life on 'Today' Show

-Kathie Lee Gifford Returns to 'Today' Show & Opens Up About 'Very Sweet' Man in Her Life
+Kathie Lee Gifford Returns to 'Today' Show and Opens Up About 'Very Sweet' Man in Her Life

+Kathie Lee Gifford Returns to 'Today' and Dishes On Her Dating L…

 Kathie Lee Gifford is feeling the love.
 The TV personality reunited with her former colleagues as she sat down with a chat on Tuesday's Today with Hoda & Jenna.